tmthrgd/go-bindata/README.md

-# go-bindata (forked by lestrrat)
+# go-bindata (forked by tmthrgd)

-This is a forked version of go-bindata, as the original author seems to be either busy in real life or has lost interest on this project.
-Rather than complaining about unmerged PRs and fixes, I'm just forking it here.
+This is a forked version of a forked version of go-bindata.
+It was forked by [lestrrat](https://github.com/lestrrat/go-bindata) as the original author seems to be either busy in real life or has lost interest on this project.
+I'm forking once again to add new features.

 ## bindata